October 30, 12-1pm EDT Online - Repurposing Drugs Through Computational Biology

-Our Webinars provide researchers, engineers, and data scientists with content and discussions they may not have experienced during their education.
-You will find practical insights, professional development, and an insider’s view on various aspects of biotechnology.
+Our Webinars provide researchers, engineers, and data scientists with content and discussions they may not have been exposed to during their education.
+We host experts who provide an insider’s view, and give practice insights, into various aspects of biotechnology.

 Interested in presenting and contributing your expertise?